Asthma - Signs, Symptoms, and Complications - Signs, Symptoms, and Complications

-How oftenand of asthma occur may depend on how severe, or intense, the asthma is, and whether you are exposed to allergens.
+How often signs and symptoms of asthma occur may depend on how severe, or intense, the asthma is and whether you are exposed to allergens.
 Some people have symptoms every day, while others have symptoms only a few days of the year.
 For some people, asthma may cause discomfort but does not interfere with daily activities.
 If you have more severe asthma, however, your asthma may limit what you are able to do.

-When asthma is well controlled, it may not cause symptoms.
-When symptoms worsen, it is called an asthma attack, exacerbation, or flare-up.
-Over time, uncontrolled asthma can damage the lungs.
+When asthma is well controlled, a person shows few symptoms.
+When symptoms worsen, a person can have what is called an asthma attack, or an exacerbation.
+Over time, uncontrolled asthma can damage the airways in the lungs.

 Signs and symptoms